mongodb/specifications/source/retryable-writes/retryable-writes.rst

 specification in that it modifies the driver API as little as possible to introduce the concept of at-most-once semantics and retryable behavior for write operations.
-A transaction ID will be included in all write commands executed within the scope of a DriverSession where retryable writes have been enabled.
+A transaction ID will be included in all write commands executed within the scope of a MongoClient where retryable writes have been enabled.

-Drivers will rely on the server to yield an error if an unsupported write operation is executed within a DriverSession where retryable writes have been enabled.
+Drivers will rely on the server to yield an error if an unsupported write operation would be retried and is not supported.
 This will free drivers from having to maintain a list of supported write operations and also allow for forward compatibility when future server versions begin to support retryable behavior for additional write operations.

 Backwards Compatibility
 =======================